At a Glance

 ✨Showcase Your Experience

-Make sure to highlight your 2+ years of experience in small animal practice, especially your time spent in the UK.
-Be prepared to discuss specific cases where you demonstrated strong diagnostic skills and continuity of care.
+Make sure to highlight your 2+ years of experience in small animal practice, especially any specific cases where you demonstrated strong diagnostic skills.
+Be prepared to discuss how your previous roles have prepared you for the responsibilities outlined in the job description.

 ✨Emphasise Team Collaboration